| français (original) | Español |

 Biodiversity and Global Governance

-This document presents, in a synthetic way, several facets of the political control exerted on the lifeforms at various levels, from local to global level.
+This document presents a summary of the several aspects of the political control exercised on living beings at different levels, from the local to the global level.

-In the complex set of forms representing life, the genetic resources of the crop plants are particularly interesting, because of their strategic role in the global food but as well because of the dominating economic stake the rise of biotechnologies conferred to it.
-The vegetable genetic resources thus became an object of negotiation and control for very varied actors: rural communities, States, agricultural trade unions, non-governmental organizations, seed companies and those of biotechnologies.
+In the complex set of forms representing life, the genetic resources of crop plants are particularly interesting because of their strategic role in global food, but also because of the dominating economic stakes involved in the rise of biotechnology.
+Plant genetic resources have thus become an object of negotiation and control for very different players: rural communities, states, agricultural trade unions, non-governmental organizations, seed companies and biotechnology firms.

-A vast process of privatization of lifeforms is today under way, and it tends to erode peasants control on the seeds.
-However, the autonomy of peasants management of the genetic resources is a major element for the food sovereignty of rural populations and for the maintenance of biodiversity and cultural diversity.
+A vast process of privatization of living beings is under way and is tending to erode farmers' control over seeds when the autonomy of famers' management of genetic resources is a major element for food the sovereignty of rural populations and for the maintenance of biodiversity and cultural diversity.

-First food chain link, the seed constitutes a central point of the economic and political autonomy of the farmers.
-The production of farm seeds relates to million farmers.
-However, in the system of production of industrial agriculture and “moleculture”, the genetic resources have a very different statute, and they are the object of numerous policies of access and control that only the study of the conflicts of interest makes it possible to identify clearly.
+First food-chain link, seeds constitute one of the cores of the economic and political autonomy of farmers.
+The production of farm seeds is of concern for millions of farmers.
+Yet in the system of production of industrial forming and single crops, genetic resources have a very different status, and they are the object of numerous policies of access and control that only the study of the conflicts of interest makes it possible to identify clearly.

-This first attempt (an outline which requires to be refined, supplemented, specified) of analysis of these levels of governance is structured around four major stakes:
+This first attempt (an outline which requires to be refined, supplemented, specified) at analysis of these levels of governance is structured around four major stakes:

 2. conservation policies of agricultural diversity